Bradley County, Arkansas: 1824-1940

 The Bradley Lumber Company began logging the virgin hardwoods before 1901.
 In 1901, the Warren, Johnsville, and Saline River (WJ & SR) railroads began operations.
 It was owned by the Bradley Lumber Company.
 The railroad operated 15 miles of rails.
 It connected Warren with Hermitage and there was a connection with the Rock Island.
 There was a connection with the St. Louis, Iron Mountain & Southern Railway.

 The Warren, Johnsville, and Saline River (WJ & SR) railroads brought the logs to the Warren plant.
 Finished products were shipped to Rock Island and the St. Louis, Iron Mountain & Southern Railway.
 In 1920, it was renamed the Warren & Saline River Railroad (W&SRR).
 The Warren & Ouachita Valley Railway was jointly owned by the Arkansas Lumber Company and the Southern Lumber Company.
 It began operations around 1901 connecting Banks with Warren.

 Parts of former railroads of the lumber companies were changed to company roads for trucking logging to mills in Warren.
 Those company roads were straight, level, and with long radius curves because the railroads were built straight, level, and with long radius curves.
 Many company roads because county roads.
 Temporary spur rail lines were built to remove some of the virgin timber.
 The rails and crossties were repeatedly reused.
 There was earthwork cut (earthworks) for the spur rail lines remain.

 The Bradley Lumber Company at Wheeler and Martin street employed 1,100 workers in year 1941.
 That company was only of the largest purchasers of hardwood in the south.
 A leading product was unassembled furniture which was crated and shipped to eastern assembly plants.
 There was a flooring plant and a hickory products department.
 The company had a village of 4 and 5 rooms houses for its employees.

 A Southern Lumber Company mill was at the west end of Pine Street.
 That plant employed about 400 people to make oak and pine flooring.
 The company also owned a village for its employees.

 Geography

+Bradley County is located in southeastern Arkansas, and is bordered by Union County to the southwest, Calhoun County to the west, Drew County to the east, Ashley County to the southeast, and Cleveland County to the north.

 According to the U.S. Census Bureau, the county has a total area of 653 sqmi, of which 649 sqmi is land and 3.7 sqmi (0.6%) is water.

 The Mississippi Embayment extends to the Saline River valley along the east and southeast edge of Bradley County.
 The Ouachita River runs along the southwest edge of the county.
 The Saline River (Ouachita River) flows along most of the east edge of the county.
 The L'Aigle Creek (Saline River of the Ouachita River) drains most of the area in the county.